th0th/th0ths-movie-collection/readme.txt

 * Shortcodes (you can show your movies in a post or in a page)

 **NOTE:** Shortcode feature is under development and may be a bit unstable right now.

+**IMPORTANT:** IMDb have a notice in their ToS stating scraping data from IMDb is not allowed and this plugin does some scraping.
+I, as developer of this plugin, don't take any responsibility about this issue.
+Using this plugin means you accept this responsibility.

 == Installation ==